The vaccine covid 19 for medical content 3d rendering

 vaccinated!

-We are now offering the COVID-19 vaccine to our patients.
 You can schedule an appointment by calling your CMC Primary Care office, or ask your provider about getting the shot at your next visit.

 Science Simplified